 Horse routes in Zeeland

 The horse-riders’ map of Noord-Beveland will open up the vast polders of the Beveland countryside for you, as well as its dunes, mudflats and creeks.
 One special feature is the inland inlets (‘inlagen’) landside of the sea dike.
 They arose when building additional dikes.
 These marshes, lower than others, are much loved by birds and are home to some special plants.
-Ride through them on horseback: there are several bridle paths.
+Ride through them on horseback: there are several bridle paths (Dutch website).

 The broad natural sandy beaches on the North Sea coast of Schouwen-Duiveland are just calling for you to ride them out.
 They are fully open to horse riders and drivers all year round.
 Mind you, there are many other great paths just away from the coast.
 Several go through the Kop van Schouwen nature reserve or on the quiet inland polder routes.